-Nevada 91-1206026 (State or other juris arisdiction of incorporation or organization) (I. R. S. Employer Identification No.) n Kaahumanu Highway, Suite 102, 0.07.10 Kailua-Kona, Hawaii of principal executive offices) 96740 (Zip Code) Registrant's tele phone number, including area code: (808) 326-1353 Securities registere ed pursuant to Section 12(b) of the A Act: Name of each exchange on which registered: NASDAQ Capital Market Securities registered pursu ant to Section 12(g) of the Act: Common Stock, \$0.02 par value (Title of Class) Indicate by check mark if t he registrant is a well-known season ned issuer, as defined in Rule 405 of the Securities Act. ☐ Yes ⊠ No Indicate by check mark if t he registrant is not required to file re eports pursuant to Section 13 or Sec tion 15(d) of the Act. ☐ Yes ⊠ No ion 13 or 15(d) of the Securities Exchange Act of 1934 during the , and (2) has been subject to such filing requirements for the past - ē 37 File required to be submitted pursuant to Rule 405 of Regulation S-was required to submit such files). \boxtimes Yes \square No non-accelerated filer, smaller reporting company, or an emerging g company,"and "emerging growth company" in Rule 12b-2 of the Large accelerated filer Non-accelerated filer Accelerated filer Smaller reporting company Emerging growth company npany, indicate by check mark if the provided pursuant to Section 13(a) e extended transition period for complying with any new or revised Indicated by check mark w hether the registrant is a shell comp any (as defined in Rule 12b-2 of the Act). ☐ Yes ⊠ No 66 6 e of the Registrant's Common Stock Common Stock on the NASDAQ C , rant on September 30, 2018 was approximately \$10,163,739 based Number of shares outstand ing of Registrant's Common Stock a t June 17, 2019 was 5,889,582.
-DOCUM MENTS INCORPORATED BY REFE RENCE ĕ uly 12, 2019 and to be used in co ĕ nolders, expected to be filed with the Securities and Exchange g of Stockholders expected to be held on August 22, 2019, are
+Nevada 91-1206026 (State or other jurisdiction of incorporation or organization 1) (I. R. S. Employer Identification No.) 73-4460 Queen Kaahumanu Highway, Suite 102, 0.7740 Kailua-Kona, Hawaii (Address of principal executive offices) 96740 (Zip Code) (Address of principal executive offices) (Zip Code) Registrant's telephone number, including area code: (808) 326-1353 Securities registered pursuant to Section 12(b) of the Act: Title of each class Common Stock, \$0.02 par value per share Trading Symbol(s) CYAN Name of each exchange on which registered NASDAQ Capital Market Securities registered pursuant to Section 12(g) of the Act: None Indicate by check mark if the registrant is a well-known seasoned i issuer, as defined in Rule 40 5 of the Securities Act. $\square$ Yes $\boxtimes$ No Indicate by check mark if the registrant is not required to file report rts pursuant to Section 13 or Section 15(d) of the Act. $\square$ Yes $\boxtimes$ No Indicate by check mark whether the registrant (1) has filed all report preceding 12 months (or for such shorter period that the registrant was $00 \text{ days.} \boxtimes \text{Yes} \square \text{No}$ ection 13 or 15(d) of the Securities Exchange Act of 1934 during the (s), and (2) has been subject to such filing requirements for the past Indicate by check mark whether the registrant has submitted electr S-T (§232.405 of this chapter) during the preceding 12 months (or for s Data File required to be submitted pursuant to Rule 405 of Regulation registrant was required to submit such files).
+Yes $\boxtimes$ No $\square$ Indicate by check mark whether the registrant is a large accelerated growth company.
+See the definitions of "large accelerated filer," "accele Exchange Act: Large accelerated filer □ Accelerated filer $\square$ Non-accelerated filer $\square$ Smaller reporting company ⊠ Emerging growth company $\square$ f an emerging growth company, indicate by check mark if the registrar inancial accounting standards provided pursuant to Section 13(a) of the extended transition period for complying with any new or revised ndicate by check mark whether the registrant has filed a report on and inancial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 ent's assessment of the effectiveness of its internal control over stered public accounting firm that prepared or issued its audit report. $\boxtimes$ ndicate by check mark whether the registrant is a shell company (as de fined in Rule 12b-2 of the E xchange Act).
+Yes □ No ⊠ The aggregate market value of the Registrant's Common Stock held he closing sale price of the Common Stock on the NASDAQ Capital M gistrant on September 30, 2019 was approximately \$7,852,346 based on Number of shares outstanding of Registrant's Common Stock at Jun ne 16, 2020 was 6,028,312.
+Portions of the Registrant's Definitive Proxy Statement for its 20 · · EFERENCE ockholders, expected to be filed with the Securities and Exchange eting of Stockholders expected to be held on August 27, 2020, are